 “With childhood obesity becoming a major epidemic in our country, we saw the need to adapt our curriculum to what our children need most…individualized instruction that meets every student at their own fitness level,” said Maury River Middle School PE Teacher Vicki Black.
-“IHT adidas Zone heart rate monitors will allow us to connect our PE classrooms and students with the modern world of fitness technology.”
+“IHT Zone heart rate monitors will allow us to connect our PE classrooms and students with the modern world of fitness technology.”

 Multiple funding sources

 Maury River will have multiple sets of Zone monitors to use beginning this summer.
 Rockbridge County Schools used a federal grant to buy a set of monitors to be used with a 21st Century Community Learning Center Afterschool Program.
 Shortly after that purchase, the district’s Career and Technical Education program purchased a set for use during the school day in collaboration with the physical education department.
 Additional sets are being purchased for the physical education department with funds allocated directly by Dr. Phillip Thompson, the new school superintendent, and the local education foundation.

 “Through the use of the IHT Zone, our mobile App [to be released in the fall], student journaling and instant feedback, we are excited to partner with Maury River Middle School and help enhance their students’ overall educational experience both during their after-school program and in class when the new school year begins,” said Jen Ohlson, IHT’s founder and president.